Xartos/postnordStatus/README.md

 # Postnord shippment status fetcher

-Simple script that fetches a shord desctiption of the current status of a Postnord package
+Simple script that fetches a shord desctiption of the current status of a Postnord package.

 ## Usage